Skip to content

 Elasticsearch

-Gridify.Elasticsearch is an extension of Gridify, that provides an ability to generate Elasticsearch DSL queries.
+Gridify.Elasticsearch is an extension of Gridify that provides the ability to generate Elasticsearch DSL queries.

 Gridify.Elasticsearch Package